ljrk0/platform_build/tools/docker/README.md

 The Dockerfile in this directory sets up an Ubuntu Focal image ready to build GrapheneOS 11 or better.

+# 1. Build the image
-First, build the image (use `docker` or `podman`):
+- Use `docker` or `podman`
 ```
 # Copy your host gitconfig, or create a stripped down version
 $ cp ~/.gitconfig gitconfig
 $ docker build --build-arg userid=$(id -u) --build-arg groupid=$(id -g) --build-arg username=$(id -un) -t android-build-focal .
 ```

+## 2. Start new instances

-Then you can start up new instances of the interactive environment with `docker run` or `podman run`.
+You can start up new instances of the interactive environment with `docker run` or `podman run`.
 This may or may not require root privileges, read below for more information.

+Note: Replace `$ANDROID_BUILD_TOP` with where the Android source directory resides.
 ```
 $ docker run -it --rm -v $ANDROID_BUILD_TOP:/src android-build-focal
 > repo init -u https://github.com/GrapheneOS/platform_manifest.git -b 12